 Honors in the Concentration

 Every concentration program allows students to pursue honors in the concentration.
 Students usually apply for honors in the junior year.
 Admission into honors is usually based on grades and an honors thesis proposal.
-Concentration honors are awarded to students whose honors theses meet the criteria established by the academic department.
+Concentration honors are awarded to students whose honors theses meet the criteria established by the academic department (departments are encouraged to review the College Curriculum Council's best practices).
 Exceptional honors theses may be nominated for the Dean of the College's Distinguished Senior Thesis award.